 Keep things exactly where they are used.
 Extra bath towels can be kept rolled on a shelf right in the bathroom (e.g. one spare per person).
 (Maybe up high if you have little kids who want to use all at once!)
 Extra toilet paper can be kept in the toilet room on a shelf.
 Extra dish detergent in the kitchen.
 Then you and your family are not forever going to find and get things.

 Food shop online and have it home delivered.
-I have done this in busy seasons and it saved me half a day a week.
+I have done this in busy seasons and it saved me 3 to 4 hours a week.
 The groceries were delivered right to my kitchen bench!
-I did not need to drive to the shop, deal with a trolley, hunt out all the items, wait at a checkout, load them in my car, and then load them from my car to the house.
+I did not need to drive to the shop, deal with a trolley, hunt out all the items, wait at a checkout, load them in my car, and then carry them from my car to the house.
 I set up a list on the supermarket website and went back to it each time.
-If you spend over a certain amount and choose a less popular time slot you can get free or very cheap delivery.
+If you spend over a certain amount and choose a less popular time slot then delivery is free or very cheap.

 A basket at the base of the stairs.
 If you have stairs, have a small basket at the bottom, and at the top, for things that are waiting to go up or down, so you don’t go up or down constantly.
 When a basket is full take it with you and put it all away in one hit.
 Or get the kids to do it!